MarioSimou/server-code/README.md

 **Search Command**

 A commands that enables on a user to search a building based on its corresponded question.
 The result is indicated with a marker on the map.
-This command has been built using the leaflet search plugin.
+This command has been built using the [leaflet search](https://github.com/stefanocudini/leaflet-search) plugin.

 ![7](https://user-images.githubusercontent.com/32243459/39721038-14e85ac2-5236-11e8-87f2-08bafbf76a76.png)

 **Clean Command**

 Markers that may remain from a search process are cleaned from the map.
-This command uses the removeFrom function to remove the markers from the map.
+This command uses the ```removeFrom``` function to remove the markers from the map.

 ![8](https://user-images.githubusercontent.com/32243459/39721063-216de74e-5236-11e8-9538-67ac7d8b4b09.png)

 **Full Zoom Command**

 The map zoom changes so that a full display of the data is given.
-This command uses the fitBounds, and getBounds methods to set the bounding boxes of the map display and the buildings dataset equal.
+This command uses the ```fitBounds```, and ```getBounds``` methods to set the bounding boxes of the map display and the buildings dataset equal.

 **Labels - Pop up windows**

 While both images below show the same content, their foundations are based on  different principles and, therefore, they are categorised in two distinct label types.
-The left image is a class-based label, whereas the right image is a popup-based label (Fig. 10).
+The left image is a **class-based** label, whereas the right image is a **popup-based** label (Fig. 10).

 *1) Class-based:*

 The construction of this label type is based on leaflet classes extension.
-In particular, a leaflet class is extended and a div element is created using the L.DomUti utility function of Leaflet to communicate with the DOM tree.
+In particular, a leaflet class is extended and a div element is created using the ```L.DomUti``` utility function of [Leaflet](https://leafletjs.com/) to communicate with the DOM tree.
 At this point, an update method is set on the div element, as well as mouse events that permit its update when the mouse moves.

 *2) Popup-based:*

-This type of label is created using the L.popup class that is by default provided by leaflet.
+This type of label is created using the ```L.popup``` class that is by default provided by leaflet.
 At this case, a pop up is created and then is attached to the geojson layer.
-The pointToLayer method is employed to append the pop up on the geojson layer.
+The ```pointToLayer```g method is employed to append the pop up on the geojson layer.

 ![13](https://user-images.githubusercontent.com/32243459/39721604-f8f1db16-5237-11e8-894b-4f9576c921e5.png)